 Patients Who Share Transparent Visit Notes With Others: Characteristics, Risks, and Benefits Journal of Medical Internet Research (2014)

-Planning for transformational change to care partner shared access to the online patient portal
+Demonstration project for transformational change to care partner shared access to the online patient portal

 Millions of older adults in the United States manage their health with the help of family and other unpaid care partners.
 Yet despite the importance of family care partners for ensuring optimal quality of life and care for older adults, they are often unidentified, assessed or supported in care delivery.

 The aim of “Engaging Family Caregivers through Shared Access to the Electronic Health Record: A Multi-Site Demonstration” is to develop and test ways of increasing care partner use of online patient portals via shared access (sometimes referred to as “proxy access”).
 This project is funded by The John A. Hartford Foundation.
 This 3-year project (July 2021-June 2024) builds upon an 18-month planning grant (January 2020-June 2021), also funded by The John A. Hartford Foundation, which focused on establishing the partnerships and resources required to launch a demonstration aimed at spreading shared access to the electronic health record for family caregivers.

 Through this work, researchers at Johns Hopkins University and Beth Israel Deaconess Medical Center are partnering with and building on the OpenNotes movement, which promotes shared access to electronic health records through secure patient portals.